g3w-suite/g3w-admin/docs/g3wsuite_client.md

    The right button on the name of the single layer shows the following items:
  * **Zoom to layer:** to zoom in on the extension of the layer
  * **Open the attribute table:** to consult the associated attribute table
- * **Download shapefile:** to download the layer as a shapefile; available only for PostGis and SpatiaLite layers following activation of the function from the administration panel
+ * **Download shapefile:** to download the layer as a shapefile; available only for PostGis, SpatiaLite and GeoPackage layers, following activation of the function from the administration panel
+ * **Download XLS:** to download the layer as a XLS; available for the main layer formats, following activation of the function from the administration panel
  * **WMS URL:** URL of the WMS service relative to the project or URL of the external WMS

 The attribute table is equipped with **paging function, highligth function and zooming** to the associated features.